Wednesday, 31 December 2008

 SENSE OF HUMOUR: Agassi had a witty and sarcastic sense of humour, which he used to cope with the pressure and criticism he faced.
 He often joked about himself and his opponents, making fun of their weaknesses and quirks.
 He also enjoyed playing pranks on his friends and colleagues.

-RELATIONSHIPS: Agassi had several high-profile relationships with celebrities, such as Brooke Shields, Barbra Streisand, and Steffi Graf.
+RELATIONSHIPS: Agassi had several high-profile relationships with celebrities, such as Brooke Shields and Barbra Streisand.
 He married Shields in 1997, but they divorced two years later.
-He married Graf in 2001, after she retired from tennis.
-They have two children together.

 Andre Agassi and Steffi Graff